 The only problem with a window topper or valance is that they are not room darkening and many moms like complete blackout curtains in the nursery to help baby sleep better.
 If you had sun blocking curtains in mind but feel that your sewing skills will only cover something simple, buy a room darkening shade or a set of blinds in a complimentary color.

 You can customize a cheap window shade with stenciled Winnie the Pooh storybook characters using colors that match your curtain fabric.
 If you prefer something less permanent, decorate your shade with stickers, wallpaper cutouts or decals.
 When you are ready to give the nursery an update, peel the stickers off that matched your Winnie the Pooh curtains and replace them with something new and different.

-Please visit us often to keep up with the latest baby nursery ideas and the most recent colloections of Classic Pooh curtains for your kids' rooms.
+Please visit Unique Baby Gear Ideas often to keep up with the latest in nursery sewing projects and the latest trends in Classic Pooh window treatments for your kids' rooms.

 I would love to know what you think of our site!
 Leave me a comment in the box below.